vectordotdev/vector/docs/specs/component.md

     the defined properties as metric tags.
 * Logs
   * MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
-It MUST NOT be rate limited.
+  * MUST NOT be rate limited.

-#### EventsReceived
+#### ComponentEventsReceived

-*All components* MUST emit an `EventsReceived` event immediately after creating or receiving one or more Vector events.
+*All components* MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.

 * Properties